Horácio Macedo (rally driver)

 Horácio Carvalho de Macedo (born 15 February 1930) is a Portuguese rally driver.

 Private life

-Macedo, born in Porto, Portugal, the son of a land and sugar factory owner Mauricio Carvalho de Macedo who founded RAR - Refinarias de Açúcar Reunidas on the 20th of March of 1962 as the majority stakeholder.
+Macedo, born in Porto, Portugal, the son of a land and sugar factory owner Mauricio Carvalho de Macedo who founded RAR - Refinarias de Açúcar Reunidas on 20 March 1962 as the majority stakeholder.
 Through his mother, Almerinda Amélia Alves de Azevedo he is a noble descendant.

+He worked at the factories for many years of his life whilst taking on rally racing as a hobby, which he had great success in.
 He developed an interest in cars and motor racing at an early age.